The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 If you like a challenge, this is the adventure for you.
 The Aerial Adventure Park at River Riders Family Adventure Park has 9 aerial forest challenge ropes course trails within 4 wooded acres.

-There are 5 levels of difficulty to choose from accommodating all comfort levels.
+There are 5 difficulty levels to choose from, accommodating all comfort levels.

 Flat Water Tubing on the Shenandoah River